gaborbernat/algo-notes/useful_knowledge/balanced_binary_search_trees.md

 ```

 The deletion in red-black tree is in similar idea but is more complex as we need to keep the balance
-of tree and subtrees while recursively deletion.
+of tree and sub-trees while recursively deletion.
 For the details of this aspect please refer to
 the book *Algorithm*.

 ## Select and Rank

-In any binary search tree, if we keep the size of subtree in each node, we will be going to perform
+In any binary search tree, if we keep the size of sub-tree in each node, we will be going to perform
 select and rank operation fast.
 The select operation returns the kth least key in the tree and
 rank operation returns a key's rank in the tree.

-The implememtation is like:
+The implementation is like:

 ```java
 private int size(Node x) {